BenMartinLab/genomes/INSTALL.md

 export PATH=~/links/projects/def-bmartin/scripts/proseq:$PATH
 ```

 Set genome name in a variable.
+It can be a genome with spike-in like `hg38-spike-dm6`.

 ```shell
 genome=hg38